eigenteam/eigen-git-mirror/unsupported/README.txt

 This directory contains several contributions from various users.
 They are provided "as is", without any support.
 Nevertheless, they are subject to be included in Eigen in the future.

+In order to use an unsupported module you have to do either:

+ - add the path_to_eigen2/unsupported directory to your include path and do:
+   #include <Eigen/ModuleHeader>

+ - or directly do:
+   #include <unsupported/Eigen/ModuleHeader>

 If you are interested in contributing to one of them, or have other stuff you would like to share, feel free to contact us: http://eigen.tuxfamily.org/index.php?title=Main_Page#Mailing_list

+Any kind of contributions are much appreciated, even very preliminary ones.
+However, it:
+ - must rely on Eigen,
+ - must be highly related to math,
+ - should have some general purpose in the sense that it could potentially become an offical Eigen module (or be merged into another one).

+In doubt feel free to contact us.
+For instance, if your addons is very too specific but it shows an interesting way of using Eigen, then it could be a nice demo.

 This diectory is organized as follow: